300 Grove St

 BAIA is a vegan restaurant in the old Jardinière space of San Francisco’s Hayes Valley Neighborhood.
 Any SF Foodie remembers this classic location.
 This restaurant opened in the middle of the Pandemic, talk about great timing!

 We ate during the Pandemic, when outdoor dining was allowed.
-We returned in Late Summer 2021 and found the place was a hard to book reservation!
+We returned in early 2022 and found the place was a hard to book reservation!

 We’ve been to SF Vegan destinations: Shi-Zen, Cha-ya, Greens, Ananda Fuara, and Wildseed, so it was great an addition.

 “BAIA is a plant-based Italian-inspired concept by celebrity chef Matthew Kenney, offering a selection of dishes that that can satisfy your craving for elevated plant food.”

 During the Covid 19 Pandemic, we are trying to support local restaurants, so they can survive.
 All will get a 4 star review for being open.

 BAIA surprised us with very good food.
 Great flavor profiles and textures with not much compromise.
 An omnivore would be equally at home, as would a vegan.
 Vegetarian, vegan put it on your short list.
 If you drag along others, they will be fine.